tianqi0124/Install-Ubuntu-on-an-Alienware/README.md

 ![image](https://github.com/tianqi0124/Install-Ubuntu-on-an-Alienware/blob/master/image/15.png)

-4. Device for boot loader installtion: you should choose the one your Windows boot.
+4. Device for boot loader installtion: you should choose the one your Windows boot.(If you only install Ubunutu in your machine, you also need to create a (/boot) mount point, it needs 500M space.
+Then select it for this step.)

 ![image](https://github.com/tianqi0124/Install-Ubuntu-on-an-Alienware/blob/master/image/18.png)